lxbarth/Feeds/README.txt

 Name:        feeds_importer_class
 Default:     'FeedsImporter'
-Description: The class to use for importing a feed.
+Description: The class to use for importing feeds.

 Name:        feeds_source_class
 Default:     'FeedsSource'